Auxdibot/auxdibot/README.md

 ## About Project

-Auxdibot is a multipurpose WIP Discord utility bot, created by Auxdible with the MERN tech stack using TypeScript.
+Auxdibot is a multipurpose Discord utility bot, utilizing the Prisma ORM and discord.js with TypeScript.

 ### Important Files